 This picture captured my desire and curiosity to go beyond the border of the United States and into the National Geographic world I submersed myself in as a child.
 I started thinking about the way my father had taught me how to read topographical maps when I was younger and marveled at the possibilities that exist in this world.

 The Baja Sur coast opened up to the west of us.
 The giant rocks and cliffs leading down to beaches were in view as were the white breaks in the waves as they crashed on the sand.
 There was an old rusted fishing boat that had been washed ashore.
 The fishing risers gave it away.
 It sat on its starboard side leaning back against the surf.

 The two-hour drive to the port was a quiet one.
-Everyone was plugged in and listening to music, replying back to work emails or messages to loved ones on their smart phones.
-Many simply looking out of the windows at the scenery.
+Everyone was plugged in and listening to music, replying back to work emails or messages to loved ones on their smartphones.
+Many were simply looking out of the windows at the scenery.

 “The Islander” was a 90 ft-long range-double decker-charter boat based out of San Diego California.
 In the back of the ship sat two dive cages and one submersible cage.

 Standing on the starboard side was a young man wearing Costas and a dark shirt that had a cage with a shark swimming around it.

 “Welcome to the Islander, are you ready to see some sharks?” he asked with a thick accent accompanied by a smirk.

 Jimi Partington was the lead dive master and renowned international shark expert.
 He introduced the crew as we boarded the ship.
 Getting acquainted with the crew was quick as they ushered us into the galley.
 There they addressed bedroom assignments and other little administration details as we pushed off the dock.